MergeTree engine and other engines of this family (

 tuple, then it stores extremes for each element of

-tuple), uses stored info for skipping blocks of the data like the primary key.
+tuple), uses stored info for skipping blocks of data like the primary key.

 Stores unique values of the specified expression (no more than

-max_rows=0means "no limits"), use them to check if the
+max_rows=0means "no limits").
+Uses the values to check if the

-WHEREexpression is not satisfiable on a block of the data.
+WHEREexpression is not satisfiable on a block of data.

 ngrambf_v1(n, size_of_bloom_filter_in_bytes, number_of_hash_functions, random_seed)

-Stores bloom filter that contains all ngrams from block of data.
+Stores a bloom filter that contains all ngrams from a block of data.
 Works only with strings.
 Can be used for optimization of

 n— ngram size,

-size_of_bloom_filter_in_bytes— bloom filter size in bytes (you can use big values here, for example, 256 or 512, because it can be compressed well),
+size_of_bloom_filter_in_bytes— Bloom filter size in bytes (you can use large values here, for example, 256 or 512, because it can be compressed well).

-number_of_hash_functions— number of hash functions used in bloom filter,
+number_of_hash_functions— The number of hash functions used in the bloom filter.

 tokenbf_v1(size_of_bloom_filter_in_bytes, number_of_hash_functions, random_seed)